CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a dynamic computer programming language

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Helps us share information

+Allows us to save and keep track of progress on our work and projects

+You're able to view your older versions of your code without having to create different save files

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You're copying a project from someone else, without affecting their original work

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+It downloads an entire repository to your local computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you tell the original creator or group that you made changes to their project, and it allows them to give a review or feedback on your changes

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see the history of commits that you made within your repository

 ## Question 13